Are you looking to add reCAPTCHA to your WordPress comment form?

 Registering Your Website to Get reCAPTCHA API Keys

-The ‘register your domain’ link will take you to the Google reCAPTCHA website where you can register your site to work with reCAPTCHA.
+The ‘register your domain’ link will take you to the Google reCAPTCHA website, where you can register your site to work with reCAPTCHA.

-First, you need to type your website name or any name of your choice in the Label field.
+First, you need to type your website name or any name of your choice in the ‘Label’ field.
 This will help you easily identify your site in the future.

 Since you want to add the reCAPTCHA checkbox to your site, you need to select the first option, ‘I’m not a robot Checkbox’.

-The Domains textbox allows you to add the domain name of your website where you would like to add the reCAPTCHA checkbox.
+When you scroll down, you will see the ‘Domains’ textbox.
+This allows you to add the domain name of your website where you would like to add the reCAPTCHA checkbox.

 You can also add multiple domains or subdomains by clicking on the plus (+) icon.
 This will allow you to use the same API keys on different websites.